PublisherHub/Publisher/README.md

 ## Package structure (namespaces)
 Szenario:
-A Service called 'Foo' offers to post a status and to post in groups that the user is a member of.
+A Service (e.g. social network) called 'Foo' offers to post a status and to post in groups that the user is a member of.
-The Entries of this package implement the two Modes 'Recommendation' and 'SimpleMessage'.

 FooEntry:
 - Entity